Who Killed Bambi? (unfinished film): Reasons for cancellation

 According to Meyer, Grace Kelly "got involved in it.
 She despises me, and she's an important stockholder at Fox.
 She was going to pull out all support of Fox in Europe."
 This was confirmed in media reports at the time.

 McLaren said Fox pulled out after reading the screenplay.
 Ebert says "This seems unlikely because the studio would not have green-lighted the film without reading the script."

 Ebert wrote that Meyer said "McLaren had made false promises of financing and was broke.
 Electricians and others had walked off after not being paid.
 Meyer himself demanded each week's salary be deposited every Monday morning."

 "To get in that situation where you're just the director and not the producer where you can call the shots-it's a very frustrating experience," said Meyer.

 Sets that had been built at Bray Studios in Berkshire were destroyed.
 Meyer and the Sex Pistols both wound up suing each other.

 "Too bad it couldn't have been made," said Meyer.
 "Probably Vicious would still be living."

-Great Rock and Roll Swindle
+The Great Rock 'n' Roll Swindle

 Following Meyer's departure, Jonathan Kaplan was briefly attached to the project.

-McLaren eventually made The Great Rock and Roll Swindle with director Julien Temple, the trailer for which included the title shot of a deer being killed.
+McLaren eventually made The Great Rock 'n' Roll Swindle with director Julien Temple, the trailer for which included the title shot of a deer being killed.
 This scene was not, however, in the finished film.
 A song with the same name is also featured in the film, sung by Edward Tudor-Pole.
 Additional footage appeared in the 2000 documentary The Filth and the Fury.

 In April 2010, Roger Ebert posted the screenplay of Who Killed Bambi? (originally titled Anarchy in the UK) on his blog.